ronbonb0n/GroupR/README.md

 Player is controlled via a combination of mouse and keyboard inputs.<br/>

-Consideration has been taken to allow a user to control the plaer with either a laptop touchpad or mouse to improve accessibilty.<br/>
+Consideration has been taken to allow a user to control the player with either a laptop touchpad or mouse to improve accessibilty.<br/>

 Controls have been updated with Unity's new input system to allow for easier remapping <br/>